PrefectHQ/prefect/docs/concepts/work-pools.md

 ### Viewing work pools

-At any time, users can see and edit configured work pools in the Prefect UI.
+You can see and edit configured work pools in the Prefect UI.

 ![The UI displays a list of configured work pools](../img/ui/work-pool-list.png)